NPDES Permitting for Environmental Results

 Every NPDES permit must be reissued every five years.
 This process allows each NPDES program to reassess the permit and the impact of the discharge on the river, lake, or coastal water.
 As we moved toward a watershed approach not only for NPDES permits, but for the Clean Water Act programs as a whole, we focused increased attention on those permits that can be reissued with new and strengthened limits that could lead to significant improvements in impaired or threatened waters.
 EPA and the states continue to explore ways to use environmental data and permit characteristics to identify the most environmentally significant permits.

 Each NPDES program started working to identify priority permits for reissuance using a framework developed by EPA in 2004.
 The priority permit selection and commitment rules have changed over time in an attempt to better focus on the most environmentally significant permits.
 Currently, all individual permits expired greater than two years are considered candidates to be selected as priority for reissuance in the upcoming fiscal year.
-Permits are selected as priority for meeting one or more of several factors, such as discharge to an impaired water body, new ELGs related to the facility's discharge, and endangered species issues, For more information, please consult the High Priority Performance Measures page.
+Permits are selected as priority for meeting one or more of several factors, such as discharge to an impaired water body, new ELGs related to the facility's discharge, and endangered species issues, For more information, please consult the Priority Permits Initiative page.

 NPDES Permit Program Basics